iamlab-cmu/franka-interface/README.md

 ## Computer Setup Instructions

+This library is intended to be installed on the computer that interfaces with the Franka (we call this the Control PC).
+To use this library, refer to [FrankaPy](https://github.com/iamlab-cmu/frankapy), which can be run on any computer on the same ROS network and sends commands to `franka-interface`.

-1. The instructions for setting up a computer with the Ubuntu 16.04 / 18.04 Realtime Kernel from scratch are located here: [control pc ubuntu setup guide](docs/control_pc_ubuntu_setup_guide.md)
+1. The Control PC should have an OS with real time kernel.
+The instructions for setting up a computer with the Ubuntu 16.04 / 18.04 Realtime Kernel from scratch are located here: [control pc ubuntu setup guide](docs/control_pc_ubuntu_setup_guide.md)
 2. Instructions for setting up the computer specifically for Franka Robots is located here: [franka control pc setup guide](docs/franka_control_pc_setup_guide.md)

 ## Install ProtoBuf

-1. Read installation instructions here https://github.com/protocolbuffers/protobuf/blob/master/src/README.md.

-2. We use both C++ and Python versions of protobufs so you would need to install Protobufs from source.
-In short you will have to do the following.
-NOTE: However, make to read protobuf installation instructions once.
+We use both C++ and Python versions of protobufs so you would need to install Protobufs from source.

 Do `nproc` to find out how many cores you have, and use that as the `N` number in the `make` command below: